Agoric/documentation/main/ertp/api/issuer.md

 - `optAmount` `{Amount}`
 - Returns: `{Payment}`

-Transfer all digital assets from `payment` to a new `payment` and burn the original.
-This allows the owner to be sure no other references to this payment survive, so they are the exclusive owner.
+Transfer all digital assets from `payment` to a new Payment and consume the original, making it unavailable for later use.

 `optAmount` is optional.
 If `optAmount` is present, `payment`'s balance must be